 This is the view from the top of the landing down to the foot of the stairs.
 I can only imagine that it is quite amazing installed.
 I’m not sure if I’ll ever get to see it since it was shipped from North Carolina to New Jersey.

-Here are some other views of the banister.
+Here are some other views of the custom wood banister.
 Even the cardboard template was cool; it looked like a lightning bolt.

 Any project like this requires close coordination between onsite crew and offsite workshop.
 Exact measurements are so crucial to quality workmanship.